bestkb/ABM_py/ODD/ODD.md

   This part of the model will implement the decision method for households to decide whether or not to send a migrant.
 If the decision conditions are achieved, then `outcome` is updated to True.

+### Model level functions

+* `double_auction`
+  Individuals who are looking for employment and households that are looking for employees can enter the double auction.
+Individuals will look for households whose `wtp` is greater than their `wta`.
+If they find such a household, their salary will be set as the average between `wtp` and `wta`, and their employer will set to that household id.
+The individual's id will be appended to the household's employer list.
+  The double auction will run for a specified number of rounds or until there are no longer any individuals looking for work or households looking to hire.